Ion association: Classification of ion pairs

 An alternative name for a solvent-shared ion pair is an outer-sphere complex.
-This usage is common in co-ordination chemistry and denotes a complex between a solvated metal cation and an anion.
+This usage is common in coordination chemistry and denotes a complex between a solvated metal cation and an anion.
 Similarly, a contact ion pair may be termed an inner-sphere complex.
 The essential difference between the three types is the closeness with which the ions approach each other: fully solvated > solvent-shared > contact.
 With fully solvated and solvent-shared ion pairs the interaction is primarily electrostatic, but in a contact ion pair some covalent character in the bond between cation and anion is also present.

 An ion triplet may be formed from one cation and two anions or from one anion and two cations.
 Higher aggregates, such as a tetramer (AB)4, may be formed.

 Ternary ion associates involve the association of three species.
 Another type, named intrusion ion pair, has also been characterized.

 Theory

 Ions of opposite charge are naturally attracted to each other by the electrostatic force.
 This is described by Coulomb's law:

 where F is the force of attraction, q_{1} and q_{2} are the magnitudes of the electrical charges, ε is the dielectric constant of the medium and r is the distance between the ions.
 For ions in solution this is an approximation because the ions exert a polarizing effect on the solvent molecules that surround them, which attenuates the electric field somewhat.
 Nevertheless, some general conclusions can be inferred.